Lakorthus/100-days-of-code/README.md

 ### Day 9: Oct 01, Saturday

-**Today's Progress**: Game of Life, I have learned about the importance of testing and debugging.
+**Today's Progress**: I have learned about the importance of testing and debugging.

-**Thoughts**: I cannot beleive it is already the end of the first week.
-I am so proud of myself for sticking to the challenge.
+**Thoughts**: I cannot believe it is already the end of the first week.
+I am so proud of myself for sticking to the @schoolofcode.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)